VRichardJP/ament_cmake_extension/README.md

 The "How to use" section above should be enough for 99% use cases.
 Down there is a non-exhaustive list "tricky" situations, and how to handle them properly.

-But first, a few DON'T:

-- Don't use `_LIBRARIES`, `_INCLUDE_DIRS` and other cmake variables yourself.
-- Don't use base ament macros yourself.
-- Don't use the macros outside the root CMake file (this is limitation from `ament_cmake`)

 ### Create a header only package